Kirill-Babkin/pooly/README.md

 # Pooly

-App manages a pools of workers
+Manages a pools of workers

 ## Installation